 CSV files can be manually edited.
 Using spreadsheet software to view the file makes the data easier to read than using a text editor.
-Many spreadsheet and CSV specific applications are available, the following describes how to import a CSV file into Microsoft's Excel -
+Many spreadsheet and CSV specific applications are available, the following describes how to import a CSV file into Microsoft's Excel:

-- From the menu across the top of the Excel window, choose Data>Import External Data>Import Data. - Select the file to be imported, then in the next step, ensure the "Delimited" option is selected before clicking NEXT. - Select Comma as the delimiter character and click NEXT. - In the following step, all columns need to be set to 'text' as the data format all columns can be selected together by clicking on the left most column to highlight, scrolling across to the right then shift+click the right most column to highlight all columns.
+- From the menu across the top of the Excel window, choose Data>Import External Data>Import Data. - Select the file to be imported, then in the next step, ensure the "Delimited" option is selected before clicking NEXT. - Select Comma as the delimiter character and click NEXT. - Set 'text' as the data format using the following process.
+Select all columns together - click on the left most column to highlight, scroll across to the right then shift+click the right most column to highlight all columns.
+After highlighting the columns, select "Text" as the Column data format.
 Once all columns are set to text, click Next.